AAIR-lab/GRAPL/README.md

-# GHN
+# Generalized Relational Abstractions for Planning and Learning

-Python implementation of Generalized Heuristic Networks
+Python implementation of the ideas presented in

-This repo is being updated with new changes (You can refer to the aaai-21 branch for the exact code used for the AAAI-21 submission).
+[AAAI-21]: Learning Generalized Relational Heuristics for Model-Agnostic Planning
+[IJCAI-22]: Relational Abstractions for Generalized Reinforcement Learning on Symbolic Problems

+To find the exact source code submitted for each paper, please visit the corresponding branch.

 # Installation